TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 If you use an Apache web server, the module mod_rewrite must be activated.
 Certain PHP extensions are necessary, others recommended.
-You possibly want to adjust the memory limit; at least 128 MB is recommended.
+You possibly want to adjust the memory limit; see below.

 If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick or ImageMagick (version 6 or